Jes (musician)

-Jes Brieden (born May 10, 1974), known simply as Jes (stylized as JES), is an American singer, songwriter, producer, composer, and DJ from New York.
+Jes Brieden (born May 10, 1974), known professionally as Jes (stylized as JES), is an American singer, songwriter, producer, composer, and DJ.
 She is a co-founder of the US dance band Motorcycle, who released the song "As the Rush Comes" in 2003.

 Early life

 Jes Brieden, born and raised in New York City, studied art and singing in an art school.
 She first began experimenting with music production at her friends' studios.
 By age 16 she made her first vocal recordings as a reference vocalist, and was also working as a backup singer for several major recording labels.
 After Jes answered an ad in the newspaper called The Village Voice when she was still a teenager, she recorded her first song.
 At the time, she sang in various bands.

 Career

 2002: Guardians of the Earth

 In 2001, while she was working at a recording studio in LA, Jes met Mike Olson, and the two formed Guardians of the Earth.
 Songs they produced include "Star Children" and "One Moon Circling".
 "Star Children" was included on Paul van Dyk's 2001 Ministry of Sound compilation The Politics of Dancing.
 Inspired by this new voice of herself, she began working with more DJs and producers and went on to form Motorcycle with Gabriel & Dresden and performed the vocals on the instant club hit and Billboard No. 1 song "As the Rush Comes" (2004).